 St Anne by Giovanni Battista Maini

 The left transept chapel is dedicated to St Anne.
-The marble sculpture under the altar is by Giovanni Battista Maini (1690-1752 and is clearly indebted to Bernini's sculpture of the Blessed Ludovica Abertoni in the church of San Francesco a Ripa.
+The marble sculpture under the altar is by Giovanni Battista Maini (1690-1752) and is clearly indebted to Bernini's sculpture of the Blessed Ludovica Abertoni in the church of San Francesco a Ripa.

 Memorial to Angelica Kauffman

-The Swiss Neo-classical painter Maria Anna Angelika Kauffmann (1741-1807) is interred in the church.
+The Swiss painter Maria Anna Angelika Kauffmann (1741-1807) is interred in the church.
 Kauffman died on November 5th 1807, aged sixty-six.

 Cappella del Miracolo

 On January 20th 1842, in the third chapel on the left, a French Jew by the name of Alphonse Ratisbonne is said to have had an apparition of the Virgin Mary.
 He immediately converted to Christianity and later founded the Congregation of Our Lady of Sion, an order originally intended for the conversion of the rest of the Jews, but now working for interfaith dialogue.
-Hence, this chapel is called the Cappella del Miracolo, and contains a venerated icon of Mary as she appeared to Ratisbonne, the work of Domenico Bartolini.
+Hence, this chapel is called the Cappella del Miracolo, and contains a venerated image of Mary as she appeared to Ratisbonne, the work of Domenico Bartolini.
 There is a bust of Ratisbonne to the left of the chapel.